Glenna anne Turnbull

 I was shortlisted and received Honourable Mention for both the 2018 Peter Hinchcliffe Fiction Award and Event magazine's 2019 Let Your Hair Down speculative fiction contest

-My CNF has been read on CBC and been featured in HomeMakers, Okanagan Life and Reflex, and I had my own column covering the arts for close to 15 years with Kelowna Daily Courier and Kelowna Capital News.
+My CNF has been read on CBC radio and featured in HomeMakers, Okanagan Life and Reflex.
+I had my own column covering the arts for close to 15 years with Kelowna Daily Courier and Kelowna Capital News.

 I earned a BA from UBC majoring in ENG/CRWR by doing one course per semester while raising two children as a single, self-employed parent.

-I live in a wildfire zone in the Canadian province of British Columbia on the unceded territory of the Sylix and Okanagan People and am currently seeking representation for my debut novel.
+I live in a wildfire zone in the Canadian province of British Columbia on the unceded territory of the Sylix and Okanagan People and I have signed with Breakwater Books to publish my debut novel, due out early 2026.

 My photography clients have ranged from professional ballet, opera and theatre companies to Scotia Bank and Cirque du Soleil.
 For many years I did dance school photography and shot over 60 weddings before realizing I just didn’t have the stamina to do them anymore.
 My photographs have graced the pages of dozens of magazines across the country and around the world, and been featured in programmes, posters, billboards, calendars and books.